Iowa farmers are uneasy with trade wars as export tariff threats mount

 Breaking News Emails

-After President Trump announced in March the implementation of a 25 percent tariff on steel imports and 10 percent tariff on aluminum imports from China, pork producers in the U.S. were hit with a retaliatory 25 percent tariff on their China-bound exports.
-The Mexican government, following Trump’s decision last Friday to levy the same metal tariffs on the U.S.’s southern neighbor, as well as Canada and European Union nations, threatened to add its own tariffs on U.S. pork.
+After Trump in March announced a 25 percent tariff on steel imports and 10 percent tariff on aluminum imports from China, pork producers in the U.S. were hit with a retaliatory 25 percent tariff on their China-bound exports.
+The Mexican government, after Trump’s decision Friday to levy the same metal tariffs on the U.S.’s southern neighbor, as well as Canada and the European Union, threatened to add its own tariffs on U.S. pork.

 “They've been excellent.
-Mexico for years has been number one in volume, and number two in value, and Canada is our number four trading partner,” Struthers said from the kickoff of the World Pork Expo in Des Moines on Sunday.
+Mexico for years has been No. 1 in volume, and No. 2 in value, and Canada is our No. 4 trading partner,” Struthers said from the kickoff of the World Pork Expo in Des Moines on Sunday.
 “They're crucial to us.
 When it comes to pork producers, Canada and Mexico have been very good.”

 “I think [the pork producers] just need to take a deep breath for a moment, let constructive tension happen with these trade agreements, and it’ll all work out fine,” said Rastetter, who farms 14,000 acres of soybean and corn crops and oversees facilities where 700,000 pigs are raised annually to sell for pork production.
 “There are other issues that need to be resolved so their trade is sustainable, alongside other agricultural products across the country.”

-Ethan Wise, a third-generation dairy farmer in Hesper, Iowa, said his family works in one of those industries that needs an expanded market, noting the surplus of organic milk in the U.S. "It’s been tough for the dairy market.
-I think in the long run — I wish i had a crystal ball to see how it plays out — but I would be more an advocate of everyone taking a deep breath," Wise said.
-"It’s not all bad, it’s just making people uncomfortable."
+Ethan Wise, a third-generation dairy farmer in Hesper, Iowa, said his family works in one of those industries that needs an expanded market, noting the surplus of milk in the U.S. "It’s been tough for the dairy market.
+I think in the long run — I wish I had a crystal ball to see how it plays out — but I would be more an advocate of everyone taking a deep breath," Wise said.
+"It’s not all bad.
+It’s just making people uncomfortable."

 “For our local community, it would basically stop growth all around.
 In our community, it's not just the pork producer that relies on the money coming out of the pig,” Thiele said.
 “When you build a barn, we have the cement contractor, the people building the barns, the electricians, maintenance on the roads: everything.
 They're all relying on some of that money out of that pig.
 Without that, those people working would be out of a job."